cockroachdb/docs/v2.1/known-limitations.md

 ### Enterprise backup/restore during rolling upgrades

+{{site.data.alerts.callout_info}}Resolved as of <a href="../releases/v2.1.0-alpha.20180416.html">v2.1.0-alpha.20180416</a>.
+See <a href="https://github.com/cockroachdb/cockroach/pull/24493">#24493</a>.{{site.data.alerts.end}}

 In the upgrade process, after upgrading all binaries to v2.1, it's recommended to monitor the cluster's stability and performance for at least one day and only then finalize the upgrade by increasing the `version` cluster setting.
 However, in the window during which binaries are running v2.1 but the cluster version is still not increased, it is not possible to run enterprise [`BACKUP`](backup.html) and [`RESTORE`](restore.html) jobs.

-You can track this known limitation [here](https://github.com/cockroachdb/cockroach/issues/24490).

 ### Write and update limits for a single statement